Three Studies for a Crucifixion: Background

 Bacon produced a number of works inspired by the Crucifixion since his early paintings Crucifixion and Crucifixion with Skull (both 1933).
-His Wound for a Crucifixion (also 1933) was exhibited in Bacon's first solo exhibition in February 1934, but it was destroyed by Bacon after negative reviews.
+His Wound for a Crucifixion (also 1933) was exhibited in Bacon's first solo exhibition in February 1934, but he destroyed it following a series of negative reviews.
 His artistic reputation was grounded on his first large triptych, the 1944 masterpiece Three Studies for Figures at the Base of a Crucifixion, and he created his Fragment of a Crucifixion in 1950.
 He returned to the triptych format in 1962, with this painting, which is today seen as a marking point between his early and mature periods.
 He returned to the crucifixion two further times, with the Crucifixion in 1965, and the 1988 Second Version of Triptych 1944, a reworking of Three Studies for Figures at the Base of a Crucifixion.
 In Bacon's art, the crucifixion does not just refer to the death of Christ, but also to any image of corporeal suffering, pain, and mortification.

 This work was created over a period of about two weeks, in preparation for his first retrospective at the Tate Gallery in London in 1962.
 Bacon created each canvas separately and then working on them as a group, often while very drunk or hungover.
 He later commented: "it's one of the only pictures that I've been able to do under drink.
 I think perhaps the drink helped me to be a bit freer".
 The work was one of 91 shown at the Tate that year, about half of Bacon's output at that time.
 It arrived at the gallery with the paint still wet.